MrBanannaMan/NEO-M8U-Configuration-Files/README.md

 ![alt text](http://andrea-toscano.com/wp-content/uploads/2015/05/U-Center-Message-View-220x300.png)

 6. If any other parameters are desired, input them into the UBX -> CFG settings and click "Send" when you are done on the bottom left toolbar.
+Note that I made this configuration file specifically for this receiver, so be sure that you are aware of what you are changing in the configurations before proceeding.

 ![alt text](http://andrea-toscano.com/wp-content/uploads/2015/05/U-Center-CFG.png)